Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 Oral infections are medical conditions that affect the mouth, teeth, gums, and surrounding tissues.
 They occur when harmful bacteria, viruses, or fungi grow within the oral cavity and cause inflammation, damage, or discomfort.
 The mouth naturally contains many microorganisms, but problems arise when the balance between beneficial and harmful microbes is disrupted.

-Oral infections may develop due to poor oral hygiene, untreated cavities, gum disease, injuries to oral tissues, or weakened immune responses.
-These infections can involve different areas of the mouth, including the gums, tongue, cheeks, jawbone, and throat.
+Oral infections can develop due to poor oral hygiene, untreated cavities, gum disease, injuries, or weakened immunity.
+These infections may affect different parts of the mouth, including the gums, tongue, cheeks, jawbone, and throat.

 • Tooth abscess